harieshwarg/cs6886w_a1_vgg6_vgg6_modular_compres/README.md

 Question 5(b) – README and exact commands

-In the README I wrote down the exact steps needed to reproduce my results from a clean environment:

-Setup
+Have uploased the trained baseline in checkpoints can directly use that and run this command

+python test.py --weight_quant_bits 8 --activation_quant_bits 8

+Below are the steps which can be done from beginning in case:

+Setup:

 git clone <repo-url>
 cd <repo-folder>